Soviet invasion of Poland: Military campaign

+Russian German border, ex Poland 1939.

 Commander-in-chief Edward Rydz-Śmigły was initially inclined to order the eastern border forces to oppose the invasion, but was dissuaded by Prime Minister Felicjan Sławoj Składkowski and President Ignacy Mościcki.
 At 4:00 a.m. on 17 September, Rydz-Śmigły ordered the Polish troops to fall back, stipulating that they only engage Soviet troops in self-defense.
 However, the German invasion had severely damaged the Polish communication systems and caused command and control problems for the Polish forces.
 In the resulting confusion, clashes between Polish and Soviet forces occurred along the border.
 General Wilhelm Orlik-Rückemann, who took command of the Border Protection Corps on 30 August, received no official directives after his appointment.
 As a result, he and his subordinates continued to actively engage Soviet forces, eventually dissolving the unit on 1 October.

 The Polish government refused to surrender or negotiate peace and instead ordered all units to leave Poland and reorganize in France.
 The day after the Soviet invasion had started, the Polish government withdrew into Romania.
 Polish units proceeded to manoeuvre towards the Romanian bridgehead area, repulsing German attacks on one flank and clashing occasionally with Soviet troops on the other.
 In the days following the evacuation order, the Germans defeated the Kraków Army and the Lublin Army at the Battle of Tomaszów Lubelski.